Henrik Sørlid / Cartesian Nightmare (screening at Tromsø kunstforening)

-Henrik Sørlid participates with his new film Cartesian Nightmare (2022).
+Henrik Sørlid participated with his new film Cartesian Nightmare (2022).

 Location: Tromsø Kunstforening

-Henrik Sørlid is presented in curatorial collaboration with Anna Näumann and Kurant9000.
+Henrik Sørlid was presented in curatorial collaboration Kurant9000.

 Henrik Sørlid (b.
 1989) is an artist based in Tromsø (Norway/Sápmi) since the last ten years.
 Drawing upon Situationist notions of détournement – the hijacking and repurposing of existing cultural materials to create new worlds of meaning and affect – his collage works are produced through a sort of material analysis of visual representations of time, history and knowledge.
 But rather than being a vehicle of critical analysis in any narrowly defined sense, these works are searching for hidden worlds that can be seen as being implicit or camouflaged within the forms, colors and textures thought to represent a rational account of this world.

 Cartesian Nightmare (2022) is a new video work commissioned for Coast Contemporary 2022 and co-produced by Kurant9000.
 It is a brief meditation on the wider social, economical and spiritual impact of Cartesian mind-body dualism, with particular emphasis on how mechanistic philosophy has warped our understanding of dreams and magic, and building on the work of historian Edward Bever.